dschmenk/PLASMA/README.md

 ##### In-line String Literals

 Strings can be used as literals inside expression or as parameters.
-The above example can ber written as:
+The above puts() call can be written as:

 ```
-puts("This is my string; I am very proud of it.\n")
+puts("This is my string; I am very proud of it.")
 ```

 just like any proper language.
 This makes coding a much simpler task when it comes to spitting out strings to the screen.
 However (there always has to be a 'However'), nothing comes for free.
 Since PLASMA doesn't have garbage collection, memory is allocated on the stack frame for the string every time it is encountered.
 Translation: you can easily chew up many K of memory if you aren't careful.
 The memory is recovered when the function exits, just like the rest of the local variables.